FurnishedChunk/Minicraft-Mod-Archives/README.md

 Mods that have not been archived are listed at the end of each system's archive list.

-# Minicraft mods that seem lost to our world
+# The Lost Minicraft Mod
 **These mods were publicly available in the past, but they are now unavailable and cannot be found anywhere at present.**